Mike Knox: Brand switches (2008–2010)

-On the October 27 and November 3, 2008, episodes of Raw, two vignettes were aired to promote his arrival on the Raw brand.
-His look drastically changed as well from his previous clean-cut look to long unkempt hair and a long beard.
-He debuted the following week, on November 10, defeating D-Lo Brown.
-He attacked Rey Mysterio two times over a period of three weeks.
+On the October 27 and November 3, 2008, episodes of Raw, two vignettes were aired to promote Knox's arrival on the Raw brand.
+Knox's look drastically changed as well from his previous clean-cut look to long unkempt hair and a long beard.
+Knox debuted the following week, on November 10, defeating D-Lo Brown.
+Knox attacked Rey Mysterio two times over a period of three weeks.
 After losing to Mysterio, Knox attacked Mysterio once again.
-Interviewer Todd Grisham asked Knox why he attacked Mysterio and Knox answered saying he did not know why.
+Interviewer Todd Grisham asked Knox why he attacked Mysterio and Knox answered saying he did not know why, stating that he has nothing personal against Rey.
 In a house show at Cape Girardeau, Missouri, Knox won a battle royal to become an entrant at the World Heavyweight Championship Elimination Chamber match at No Way Out.
 At No Way Out, he was eliminated by Chris Jericho and was the second competitor eliminated overall.

 On April 15, Knox was drafted to the SmackDown brand as part of the 2009 Supplemental Draft.
-He made his debut for the brand on the May 8, 2009 episode of SmackDown, defeating R-Truth in a singles match.
-This was his last win on television for WWE; from late May 2009 until his release in April 2010, Knox lost all the 30 televised matches he wrestled on either SmackDown or WWE Superstars, whether it be in singles, tag, or multi-man matches.
+Knox made his debut for the brand on the May 8, 2009 episode of SmackDown, defeating R-Truth in a singles match.
+This was Knox's last win on television for WWE; from late May 2009 until his release in April 2010, Knox lost all the 30 televised matches he wrestled on either SmackDown or WWE Superstars, whether it be in singles, tag, or multi-man matches.

 On the August 14 episode of SmackDown, Knox debuted new elements to his character that included knowledge of biology and the human anatomy, using this knowledge to methodically inflict pain upon his opponents.
 Knox's final match was a loss to JTG on the April 23, 2010 edition of SmackDown, on the same day WWE announced that Knox had been released from his contract.

+In 2016, WWE offered a new deal to Knox for a full-time performer, but he declined as he didn't want to take the risk getting injured.